 standalone titles, will officially open in theaters Friday, December 16.

 The Best of Country '92: Countdown at the Neon Armadillo airs on ABC-TV.

 Featuring Clint Black, Suzy Bogguss, and Garth Brooks, it has been shot

 at Neon Armadillo located in Disney World's Pleasure Island.

 Both Inside Out and The Good Dinosaur are nominated for a Golden Globe Award in the Best Animated Feature Film category.
-The 73rd Golden Globe Awards will be handed out
+Other nominations include:

 Nominations for the 24th Critics' Choice Awards are announced.
 Among the nominees-